bitnami/charts/bitnami/redis-cluster/README.md

 Providing the values above, the cluster will have 3 masters and, each master, will have 2 replicas.

 > NOTE: By default `cluster.init` will be set to `true` in order to initialize the Redis Cluster in the first installation.
-If for testing purpose you only want to deploy or upgrade the nodes but avoiding the creation of the cluster you can set `cluster.init` to `false`.
+If for testing purposes you only want to deploy or upgrade the nodes but avoiding the creation of the cluster you can set `cluster.init` to `false`.

 #### Adding a new node to the cluster